0xbrett8571/certora/Categorizing_Properties.md

 - Unbounded gas consumption
 - Contract fails to deliver promised returns, but doesn't lose value

-For "query" the code by adopting an attacker's mindset and asking a specific set of "what if" questions.
+Explore the code by adopting an attacker's mindset and asking a specific set of "what if" questions.
 You're no longer a developer reading for correctness; you are an attacker looking for an assumption to break.

 Here is the tactical process for how to "query" the codebase to find those impacts.

-The Methodology: Impact-Driven Interrogation
+The Methodology: Impact-Driven formal verification Interrogation

 The process is:
  * Pick an Impact (e.g., "Direct theft of funds").